Highway Auto & Light Truck Tire Replacement Limited Warranty

 The recommendations and suggestions regarding product application and use that are offered on this Site are a guide in the use of this product and are not a guarantee to their performance.
 All listed products are or have been manufactured by Goodyear or one of its affiliate companies.
 This Site in no way constitutes an offer to sell any products.
 Goodyear makes reasonable efforts to ensure that the product information contained on this Site is correct.
 Product specifications and all other information shown on this Site are for information purposes only, are subject to change at any time without obligation, may vary from region to region, and may not be completely up-to-date or accurate.

-EXAMPLE: If your disabled tire had an original 8/32" of usable treadwear and is worn to 4/32" usable tread remaining, you have used 50% and therefore must pay 50% of the advertised price of the comparable tire.
+EXAMPLE: If your disabled tire had an original 8/32" of usable treadwear and is worn to 4/32" usable tread remaining, you have used 50% and therefore must pay 50% of the advertised retail selling price of the comparable tire.
 In addition, you must pay an amount equal to the full current Federal Excise Tax (U.S. only) or any other applicable taxes and government-mandated charges for the comparable new replacement tire at the time of adjustment.
-If the price of the comparable new tire is $130, the cost to you would be $65, plus F.E.T.
-(U.S. only), plus any other applicable taxes and government-mandated charges.
+If the price of the new comparable tire is $130.00, the cost to you would be $65.00 plus F.E.T.
+(U.S. only) plus any other applicable taxes and government-mandated charges.

 What is a comparable tire?